List of Super NES enhancement chips: DSP-2

 The DSP-2 is only in Dungeon Master.
 Its primary purpose is to convert Atari ST bitmap image data into the Super NES bitplane format.
 It also provides dynamic scaling capability and transparency effects.

 DSP-3

-DSP-3 is only in the turn-based strategy game SD Gundam GX for Super Famicom.
+The DSP-3 is only in the turn-based strategy game SD Gundam GX for Super Famicom.
 It assists with tasks like calculating the next AI move, Shannon–Fano bitstream decompression, and bitplane conversion of graphics.

 DSP-4

-DSP-4 is used in only Top Gear 3000.
+The DSP-4 is used in only Top Gear 3000.
 It primarily assists with drawing the race track, especially during the times that the track branches into multiple paths.

 Sharp LR35902

-The hardware inside the Super Game Boy peripheral includes a Sharp SM83 core identical to the CPU in the handheld Game Boy.
+The hardware inside the Super Game Boy peripheral includes a Sharp SM83 core mostly identical to the CPU in the handheld Game Boy.
 Because the Super NES is not powerful enough for software emulation of the Game Boy, the hardware for the entire handheld is inside of the cartridge.
+Game Boy games however run approximately 2.4% faster than on an actual Game Boy due to a slightly higher clock speed.
+The Super Game Boy 2, only released in Japan, fixes this.